Show HN: I am Building a Producthunt alternative

 They want something that isn't likely to be misinterpreted, and I've never seen that phrase used to mean "next big thing", only "second best".

-• Zandikar a year ago
+• Zandikar 2 years ago

 As an American, I can't recall "The next best thing" ever meaning "second best' but rather the up and coming latest and greatest thing.